pooryaparvizi/BioNE/README.md

-# BioNE: a pipeline to integrate the biological network embeddings to use in supervised learning tasks
+# BioNE: Integration of network embeddings for supervised learning

 ## Overview